amerywu/ikodaSparse/README.md

 On Hadoop, the three data sources must have the same file name and must use the following suffixes e.g., `mydata`, `mydata-columnMap` and `mydata-targetMap`

-When opened from a local file system, the data will also include Windows friendly suffixes `.libsvm` for the sparseData and `.txt` for the two maps. e.g., `mydata.libsvm`, `mydata-columnMap.txt` and `mydata-targetMap.txt`
+When opened from a local file system, the data must also include Windows friendly suffixes `.libsvm` for the sparseData and `.txt` for the two maps. e.g., `mydata.libsvm`, `mydata-columnMap.txt` and `mydata-targetMap.txt`